midagroup/DFLsklearn/README.md

 Usage

 See how to use the code in the examples.py.
+The file examples.py has examples both for classification and regression, plus an example to initialize a custom estimator from sklearn.

+The file "custom_funct_interfaces.py" contains some examples of custom functions that interface DFL to the estimators of sklearn.
+Such functions can be used as templates for a user made function.